flutter/website/src/get-started/flutter-for/ios-devs.md

     }
 ```

-In Flutter, small applications without complex deep linking can use [`Navigator`][]
+In Flutter, small applications without complex linking can use [`Navigator`][]
 with named routes, as shown below.
 After defining your navigation routes,
-you can call upon your navigation routes using their names.
+you can call your navigation routes using their names.

 First, name each route in the class passed to the
 `runApp()` function, in this case `App`: